zammad/zammad-documentation/install/kubernetes.rst

 Install on Kubernetes via Helm
 ******************************

-..
-Warning:: We currently do not support Kubernetes installations in productive use.
+.. warning:: We currently do not support Kubernetes installations in productive use.

 Kubernetes_ (k8s) is an open-source system for automating deployment, scaling, and management of containerized applications.